CEA-LIST/Moirai/NOTES.md

-# Notes on CRDTs and Event Graphs
+# Notes

+A collection of thoughts, ideas, and notes on the design and implementation of the Moirai CRDT framework.
+Some of these notes may be outdated or no longer relevant, but they are preserved for reference and historical context.

+## The Event Graph

-Currently, in the Rust library, CRDT operations are stored in an event graph—a causal DAG or PO-log—where operations are represented as nodes, and direct causal predecessors are the edges of the graph.
+Currently, in the Rust framework, CRDT operations are stored in an event graph—a causal DAG or PO-log—where operations are represented as nodes, and direct causal predecessors are the edges of the graph.
 As a result, the event graph corresponds to the transitive reduction of the causal order.